MBieleke/maikbieleke-com/content/publication/bieleke-keller-2021-pers-indiv-differ/index.md

   individual differences in if-then planning that can be efficiently and reliably measured with the ITPS, and reveal systematic associations between these individual differences and goal attainment.
 publication: 'Bieleke, M., & Keller, L. (2021).
-Individual differences in if-then planning: Insights from the development and application of the If-Then Planning Scale (ITPS).
-Personality and Individual Differences, 170, 110500. https://doi.org/10.1016/j.paid.2020.110500'
+Individual differences in if-then planning: Insights from the development and application of the If-Then Planning Scale (ITPS). *Personality and Individual Differences*, *170*, 110500. https://doi.org/10.1016/j.paid.2020.110500'
 # doi: 10.1016/j.paid.2020.110500
 ---